gjr80/weewx-aurora/readme.md

         $ sudo service weewx start

-1. The weeWX log should be monitored to verify archive records are being saved.
+1. The WeeWX log should be monitored to verify archive records are being saved.

 ## Support ##